 SafetyK-State Campus Safety

 Students, faculty and staff share the responsibility of keeping our campus safe and together work hard to have resources in place.
-The campus community is guided by the Principles of Community, which describes the type of safe, supportive and caring community K-State seeks to foster.
+The university community is guided by the Principles of Community, which describes the type of safe, supportive and caring community K-State seeks to foster.

 Report unusual, threatening or dangerous behavior

-Contact the K-State Police at 785-532-6412 or 911 in the case of an emergency.
+- Manhattan campus: Contact the K-State Police at 785-532-6412 or 911 in the case of an emergency.
 You can file a confidential report through the Silent Witness program.